algorandfoundation/docs/docs/get-started/basics/why_algorand.md

 <center>
 ![Proof-of-stake](../../imgs/basics-pos.png){: width='500px' }
-<figcaption style="font-size:12px">Concept drawing of voting procedure in proof-of-stake protocols.</figcaption>
+<figcaption style="font-size:12px">Concept drawing of the voting procedure in proof-of-stake protocols.</figcaption>
 </center>

 In **proof-of-work**, nodes race to solve a challenging cryptographic puzzle and serve up their solution alongside a new block proposal (this is referred to as “mining” and these nodes are called “miners”).
 The winner is rewarded with some of the underlying currency of the system and their block becomes part of the chain.